-Since the beginning of the year I’ve been revealing some of my favourite characters in books (characters I love to hate, favourite female characters and favourite supporting characters).
+Since the beginning of the year, I’ve been revealing some of my favourite characters in books (characters I love to hate, favourite female characters and favourite supporting characters).
 Today I introduce you to some of my favourite protagonists.
-These are leading characters who stood out for me among the various I discovered throughout the years and that I keep remembering for several reasons.
+These are main characters who stood out from the various that I discovered throughout the years and that I keep remembering for several reasons.
 The books they feature in are not necessarily my favourite books of all time (although some of them may be), as when I like almost all of the characters, it’s difficult for one of them to stand out from the rest.

 Mrs de Winter – Rebecca by Daphne du Maurier

 The unnamed narrator of the first book I read by Daphne du Maurier is quite an insecure young woman at the beginning, but that didn’t stop me from really liking her as a protagonist.
 The main reason why is her feelings being quite relatable, taking into consideration the situation she was facing.
 By the end of the novel I felt like I really knew her and missed reading about her feelings and worries.

 Jon Snow – A Song of Ice and Fire by George R.R.
 Martin

 Many people find Jon Snow a boring character, but I definitely don’t.
 In fact, I find his point of view quite interesting, as he struggles to be honourable, but at the same time has an inner desire for glory.
 Although I do love a wicked character, I can also deeply adore a hero, principally when they have faults.
 I don’t think Jon Snow is as pristine perfect as some people think he is.
 In A Feast for Crows, he makes an understandable decision but that distresses others.
 Also, he possibly has an interesting parentage.

 Dorian Gray – The Picture of Dorian Gray by Oscar Wilde